Never Too Late

 This is what that same $50,000 a year in purchasing power looks like with that delayed retirement…

-And the amount you need to now save drops to $42,000, a bit more manageable sum than before.
+And the amount you need to now save drops to $42,000 a year, a bit more manageable sum than before.

-That is manageable on many fronts including the fact that you can do a good chunk of it in your retirement plan at work.
+That is manageable on many fronts including the fact that you can do a good chunk of it in your 401(k) plan at work.

-So that’s a bit on how to plan for any goal, not just retirement.
+So this is roughly how to plan for any goal, not just retirement.
 We can play around with the inputs but time, as we all know, coupled with systematically investing our savings into a reasonable plan sets us on easy street.
 And the earlier the start, the easier that street gets.

 Thank you for your time.